uf2020/ccxt/Manual.md

 - `api`: An associative array containing a definition of all API endpoints exposed by a crypto exchange.
 The API definition is used by ccxt to automatically construct callable instance methods for each available endpoint.

 - `hasFetchTickers`: This is a boolean property indicating if the exchange has the fetchTickers () method available.
 When this property is false, the exchange will also throw a NotSupported exception upon a call to fetchTickers ().

+- `hasFetchTickers`: This is a boolean property indicating if the exchange has the fetchOHLCV () method available.
+When this property is false, the exchange will also throw a NotSupported exception upon a call to fetchOHLCV ().
+Also, if this property is true, the `timeframes` property is populated as well.

+- `timeframes`: An associative array of timeframes, supported by the fetchOHLCV method of the exchange.
+This is only populated when `hasFetchTickers` property is true.

 - `timeout`: A timeout in milliseconds for a request-response roundtrip (default timeout is 10000 ms = 10 seconds).
 You should always set it to a reasonable value, hanging forever with no timeout is not your option, for sure.